jtwy23/driving_school/README.md

 ## Testing & Bugs

-All testing and bugs are logged in my testing file here.
+All testing and bugs are logged in my testing file [here](/TESTING.md)

 ---